Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 {\textbf{Contributors: Zepeng Li, Aobo Li, Christopher Grant, Koji Ishidoshiro, Hideyoshi Ozaki} \\

-{\textbf{Executive Overview}} \\ KamLAND-Zen currently sets the world-leading limit of neutrinoless double beta decay~($0\nu\beta\beta$) and is the first experiment to probe a portion of the Inverted Mass Ordering parameter space for a subset of nuclear matrix element calculations~\cite{klz800_complete}.
-With the forthcoming KamLAND2-Zen upgrade, the experiment is positioned to refresh the world leading sensitivity to $0\nu\beta\beta$ in the coming decade~\cite{nakamura2020research}.
+KamLAND-Zen currently sets the world-leading limit of neutrinoless double beta decay~($0\nu\beta\beta$) and is the first experiment to probe a portion of the Inverted Mass Ordering parameter space for a subset of nuclear matrix element calculations~\cite{klz800_complete}.
+With the forthcoming KamLAND2-Zen upgrade, the experiment is positioned to refresh the world-leading sensitivity to $0\nu\beta\beta$ in the coming decade~\cite{nakamura2020research}.

 This white paper outlines a hardware-AI codesign strategy that enables the deployment of machine-learning~(ML) algorithms directly on the field-programmable gate arrays~(FPGAs) in the KamLAND2-Zen data acquisition~(DAQ).
-By enabling real-time, position-aware adaptive triggering, this approach will enhance the experiment’s sensitivity to $0\nu\beta\beta$ signatures by suppressing background events. \\
+By enabling real-time, position-aware adaptive triggering, this approach will enhance the experiment’s sensitivity to $0\nu\beta\beta$ signatures by suppressing background events.

-{\textbf{Motivation and challenges}} \\ The main motivation for hardware-AI codesign in KamLAND2-Zen is to enhance the tagging of long-livedd spallation isotopes, the major background in $0\nu\beta\beta$ region of interest.
-Current KamLAND-Zen triger system employs a simple, fixed-threshold hardware trigger.
-Therefore, many valuable low-energy events, particularly those relevant for long-livedd spallation isotope tagging, are discarded before detailed analysis.
-To fully exploit the upgraded detector's capabilites, KamLAND2-Zen requires a shift from static, threshold-based triggers to intelligent, low-latency, physics-aware triggering. \\
+The main motivation for hardware-AI codesign in KamLAND2-Zen is to enhance the tagging of long-lived spallation isotopes, the major background in the $0\nu\beta\beta$ region of interest.
+The current KamLAND-Zen trigger system employs a simple, fixed-threshold hardware trigger.
+Therefore, many valuable low-energy events, particularly those relevant for long-lived spallation isotope tagging, are discarded before detailed analysis.
+To fully exploit the upgraded detector's capabilities, KamLAND2-Zen requires a shift from static, threshold-based triggers to intelligent, low-latency, physics-aware triggering. \\

-{{\textbf{Preliminary Demonstration: PointNet on RFSoC}}} As an initial proof of concept, PointNet was successfully deployed on RFSoC to reconstruct event position and energy using KamLAND-Zen Point Cloud data~\cite{PointNet}.
+As an initial proof of concept, PointNet was successfully deployed on RFSoC to reconstruct event position and energy using KamLAND-Zen Point Cloud data~\cite{PointNet}.
 PointNet was chosen because of its distributed nature: it applies the same multilayer perceptron layers to each point individually before global aggregation.
 This design perfectly matches the KamLAND-Zen DAQ system, where 130 boards each can only access up to 16 points.
 The results show that PointNet can achieve 20\,cm position resolution and a 0.06\,MeV energy resolution~\cite{migala2024real}.